ysaakpr/panka/docs/STATE_AND_LOCKING.md

   Status: ⚠ STALE (no heartbeat for >2 hours)

 # Force unlock if stale
-$ deployer unlock --stack user-platform --environment production --force
+$ panka unlock --stack user-platform --environment production --force

 ⚠ Warning: This will forcefully release the lock.
   Current holder: github-actions-run-12345